Strong families and what they need

 - limits and boundaries - make sure your rules are fair and suit your child’s age.
 Have as few rules as you can, and stick to them.

-Read more parenting tips
+Read more about effective discipline and parenting

 Good communication in families